scriptrdotio/nebula20-smartkitchens/smartkitchens/Readme.md

 - smartkitchens/api/subscription/subscriber: this script is subscribed to the nebulaDigest channel and would consume all the messages containing the measurements made by the device's sensors.
 "smartkitchens/api/subscription/subscriber" uses "entities/devicemanager" to persit the data.
 It uses "entities/deviceevaluator" to check for the occurrence of alerts.
-The script also uses "entities/devicepublisher" to publish the received data in real-time to the UI.
+The script also uses "entities/devicePublisher" to publish the received data in real-time to the UI.
 - api/getDeviceAlerts: this script is invoked by the UI to obtain the list of the alerts that were triggered for a device by the application.
-This list is actually obtained from "entities/devicemanager".
+This list is actually obtained from "entities/deviceManager".
 Passing the "filter" parameter narrows the list to the alerts related to the device with and id matching the value of "filter".
-- api/getDeviceHistoru: this script is invoked by the UI to obtain the list of all the events that occurred through time for a device.
+- api/getDeviceHistory: this script is invoked by the UI to obtain the list of all the events that occurred through time for a device.
 - api/getLatestDevices: this script is invoked by the UI to obtain the latest events of all devices.
 - api/getLatestDevices: this script is invoked by the UI to obtain the latest event of a specific device.

 ## /entities folder
 This folder contains the scripts that implement the business logic and business rules of the application.

-- /entities/devicemanager: this script is responsible for managing device data and persiting them in the "Default" data store of your account (**note:** to view your data stores, click on "Tools" in the scriptr.io workspace toolbar, then click on "Data Explorer").
+- /entities/deviceManager: this script is responsible for managing device data and persiting them in the "Default" data store of your account (**note:** to view your data stores, click on "Tools" in the scriptr.io workspace toolbar, then click on "Data Explorer").
-- /entities/deviceevaluator: the deviceevaluator receives device data and applies business rules on them to determine if an alert should be raised.
+- /entities/deviceevaluator: the deviceEvaluator receives device data and applies business rules on them to determine if an alert should be raised.
 Business rules are defined in a decision table ("/entities/rules/scriptrio/decision_table_generic"), which is loaded and executed by the "entities/rules/apply" script (**note:** decision tables are standalone API, i.e. you can send them requests - e.g. http requests - or you can execute them from within a script by using the **sdtLibScript.execute()** utility.
 Check "/entities/rules/apply" and "/entities/utils" for details)
-- /entities/devicepublisher: the devicepublisher reads the latest updates from the devicemanager, transforms them into a format that suits the expectations of the charts in the UI, and broadcasts them to the latter by publishing the data into the "responseChannel"  channel (**note:** we use channels in scriptr.io to broadcast messages in real-time to other components, such as for example UI components).
+- /entities/devicePublisher: the devicePublisher reads the latest updates from the deviceManager, transforms them into a format that suits the expectations of the charts in the UI, and broadcasts them to the latter by publishing the data into the "responseChannel"  channel (**note:** we use channels in scriptr.io to broadcast messages in real-time to other components, such as for example UI components).
 The charts in the UI are subscribed to the channel upon installation of the application and therefore, will automatically reflect data updates as soon as they are ingested (smartkitchens/api/subscription/subscriber).
 - /entities/utils: a utility script that contains utility functions, such as format(), to transform incoming device data into a structure that is expected by the UI
--/entities/rules/scriptrio/alerts: a decision table that defines the conditions to generate an alert (some threshold values).
+-/entities/rules/scriptrio/decision_table_generic: a decision table that defines the conditions to generate an alert (some threshold values).
 You can modify these rules visually from the scriptr.io workspace (the script opens in a decision table editor)

 ## /entities/actions
 This folder contains two utility scripts for applying email templates.